Overview: The projects, special materials and costs

 Step 1: Build the form

 Next, grab a pencil and sketch a random pattern on the form outlining the areas you’ll cover with grout first (Photo 3 below).
 The pencil lines will determine where the dark veins appear in the finished top.
 Set the form on a sturdy work surface and level the form with shims.
 Construction grout is slushy and will overflow if the form tilts.
 Spilled grout will leave stains, so cover the floor with plastic drop cloths.

 Forming a Crinkled Edge

+Smooth edges on the tabletop are fine, but a crinkled edge will give it a more natural look.
 To start, cut four strips of aluminum foil tape about an inch longer than the form sides.
 Then, scrunch it up, straighten it out and stick it to the form sides.

 Step 2: Prepare and mix the table top materials